stoofz/quizApp/README.md

 # QuizApp

 An app that lets you create quizzes and share them between friends.
+You can keep them private or set them public to show on the home page.
-The creator of the quiz can view and share all the results at the end of the quiz.
+The creator of the quiz can view and share the results at the end of the quiz.
+Also you can compete for leaderboards!

 ## Screenshots